dpteam/infinite-ai-web-plus/README.md

 3. If not found, the application generates the content using the Gemini AI model.
 4. The AI-generated content is then saved to the file system for future requests.
 5. The application maintains a proper directory structure that matches the URL path structure.

+## 🛣️ Roadmap

+- [ ] generate more complex content
+- [ ] generate images
+- [ ] toggle between different AI models
+- [ ] generate links to external sources
+- [ ] generate links that go deeper into the topic
+- [ ] automate HTML dumbing to another repo with a cron job

 ## 🤝 Contributing